 If the process of condemnation by eminent domain seems daunting, seek legal counsel.

-If the condemned house in Delaware only needs repairs or renovations so it can be declared habitable again, then you still may be able to get the most value out of it.
-Buyers prefer a move in ready property.
+If the condemned house only needs repairs or renovations so it can be declared habitable again, then you still may be able to get the most value out of it.
+Buyers prefer a move in ready property in Delaware.

 Here's what you need to know about selling a condemned house on the real estate market: